hsanborn/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 [RIGHT] None of the above

 # Question 4
-All of the following are examples of Secondary pneumothorax EXCEPT:
+All of the following are risk factors for a secondary pneumothorax EXCEPT:

 [WRONG] A patient in the ICU on a ventilator
-[RIGHT] A spontaneous pneumothorax in a young patient with a history of smoking but no known disease [WRONG] A patient with lung cancer
-[WRONG] A patient with Marfan syndrome
+[RIGHT] A young male patient with a history of smoking [WRONG] A patient with a history of COPD and asthma [WRONG] A patient with Marfan syndrome
 [WRONG] A patient with tuberculosis